Gate Card Review 2026: US Visa, USDC and Physical Card

 - Regions

-The best way to evaluate Gate Card is as an exchange-linked virtual card.
-It may be useful if you already use Gate and want a digital spending layer.
-It is not a physical card replacement, and it should not be treated as a no-KYC or self-custody product.
+The best way to evaluate Gate Card is as a US exchange-linked stablecoin card.
+It may fit people who already use Gate US and hold USDC.
+It is not a no-KYC or self-custody product.

 What Stands Out